mjskier/MacUtils/DockerWebServer.md

 ## Images vs. Containers

-I like to think about images and containers in term of object oriented <.....>
+I like to think about images and containers in term of object oriented terminology:
 An image is like a class, and a container is an instance of this class.

-You can get a list of **running** containers with `docker ps`
+You can get a list of **running** containers with `docker ps` Try it from a different terminal (not the one running your ubuntu container)

 ```
 mistral: docker ps